codejunkie7/codejunkie7/README.md

 <!-- ## Glad to see you here! -->

 ### I am a full-stack software engineer, passionate about Next JS and working with React, but comfortable working across both stacks.
-In my free time I enjoy hiking
+In my free time I enjoy hiking and playing sports with friends.

 ## 🛠 Languages and Tools